-The glass-bead-filled blanket, which comes in single or queen/king sizes, is swaddled in a cuddly micro-fleece duvet in your pick of gray, navy, or white.
-The single blanket comes in 15-, 20-, and 25-pound options, while the queen/king size weighs a whopping 35 pounds so you're able to share with your partner.
+The glass bead-filled blanket, which comes in single or Queen/King sizes, is swaddled in a cuddly micro-fleece duvet in your pick of gray, navy, or white.
+The single blanket comes in 15-, 20-, and 25-pound options, while the Queen/King size weighs a whopping 35 pounds so you're able to share with your partner.

-Baloo Cool Cotton Weighted Blanket
+Baloo Weighted Blanket

-The blanket’s shell is made from premium cotton, meaning it’s super breathable for hot sleepers, and it’s filled with glass microbeads to either 15 or 20 pounds.
+This blanket’s shell is made from premium cotton, meaning it’s super breathable for hot sleepers, and it’s filled with glass microbeads to either 15 or 20 pounds.
 Note that Baloo advises customers to go lighter if you’re a side sleeper and heavier if you’re a back or stomach sleeper.

 Saatva Organic Weighted Blanket

-Luna Cooling Bamboo Weighted Blanket
+Luna Bamboo Weighted Blanket

 Helix Weighted Blanket

 While the weight varies, the size doesn’t—it’s available in a single 72 x 48-inch size that's ideal for one adult.
-The cover, which is a light gray on the microfiber side and cream on the fleece side, is removable and machine washable, so you can keep it fresh without a trip to the dry cleaners.
+The cover, which is a light gray on the microfiber side and cream on the fleece side, is removable and machine washable, so you can keep it fresh without a trip to the dry cleaner's.

-Sunday Citizen Weighted Blanket
+Sunday Citizen Crystal Weighted Blanket

 Our favorite thing about the Sunday Citizen Weighted Blanket is that it doesn’t look like your standard weighted blanket.
 The removable (and machine-washable) microfiber cover has a chenille-like texture that allows it to look perfectly at home as a stylish throw in your living room.
-And if you’re into crystals, well there's really on better blanket for you.
+And if you’re into crystals, there's really no better blanket for you.

 Layla Weighted Blanket